jethrolarson/jethrolarson.github.com/resume.md

 ------------------------------------
 Titles: Web Developer, Jr. Software Engineer, Website Designer

-* Web Design
+* Championed and tutored on the use of CSS and web standards
-* UI Development
+* Developed UI frameworks to facilitate site redesign
-* Widget Design & Development
-* Rapid Prototyping
-* Tools Development
-* CMS Design
-* IA
-* A/B Testing
+* Led adoption of jQuery, A/B Testing, and XSL
+* Designed and Implemented XML driven CMS using jQuery and XSL.
+* Developed tools for API developers
+* Developed widgets for platform APIs
-* Flash Development
+* Developed gamification applications in Flash

 ### Sites:
 * [Auctiva Marketplace Platform](http://www.poweredbyamp.com)